-Alternative C clarifies that the protections provided to uncompensated volunteers by the federal Volunteer Protection Act, 42 U.S.C. § 14501 et seq., extend to uncompensated volunteer health practitioners under the UEVHPA.
-This alternative does not address the issue of vicarious liability, leaving the matter to existing state law.
+Section 11, Alternative A presents a clear statement of liability protection for individual practitioners and also insulates the entities that deploy and use them from vicarious liability for their acts or omissions in providing health or veterinary services pursuant to the UEVHPA.
+Alternative B insulates practitioners from the consequences of their acts or omissions, substituting the state instead under its tort claims act.
+It also provides for protection from vicarious liability to all persons other than the state.
+Alternative C extends the protections provided to uncompensated volunteers by the federal Volunteer Protection Act, 42 U.S.C. § 14501 et seq., to uncompensated volunteer health practitioners under the UEVHPA.
+This Alternative does not address vicarious liability, leaving the matter to existing state law.

-For each alternative, specific actions of volunteers are excluded from liability protections, including intentional torts, willful misconduct, or wanton, grossly negligent, reckless, or criminal conduct.
+For each Alternative in Section 11, specific actions of volunteers are excluded from liability protections, including intentional torts or willful misconduct or wanton, grossly negligent, reckless, or criminal conduct.
 In addition, each alternative provides some liability protection for persons that operate, use, or rely upon information provided by a volunteer health practitioner registration system.